-When deciding which firm to choose to represent you in a whistleblower claim, it is vital that you consider the experience, knowledge and resources of the firm.
+When deciding which firm to choose to represent you in a whistleblower claim, it is vital that you consider the experience, knowledge, and resources of the firm.
 For years, the false claims attorneys of Stephen Danz & Associates have assisted employees and contractors with the uncovering of fraud against the federal and state government.
 At the same time, our attorneys have claimed money for the whistleblowers in return for their reporting or participation in such actions.
 Please see below examples of cases that our attorneys have been involved in, and feel free to contact us to discuss the cases or your current case for a free, confidential consultation by calling us at (877) 789-9707 completing the online form at www.https://federalfalseclaimsattorneys.com/contactus.
-We represent clients nation-wide.
+We represent clients nationwide.

 Stephen Danz & Associates attorneys have co-counseled or participated in cases alleging: mischarging of the government; fraud in the inducement; false certification; substandard products and services; reverse false claims in all major industries such as healthcare, transportation, education, federally-insured loans; as well as insurance and aerospace.

 - Retirement Home Fraud.
-Complaint alleged implied false certification that San Diego-based religious retirement center accepted residents of all faiths as a condition of accepting Medicare and other federal funds.
+The complaint alleged implied false certification that San Diego-based religious retirement center accepted residents of all faiths as a condition of accepting Medicare and other federal funds.
 (Confidential settlement)

 - Agricultural Crop Insurance Fraud.
 Complaint alleged farmers in California’s Central Valley applied for federally-insured crop insurance while knowing that the Safflower Seed crop was inappropriate, would not grow, and for which there was no marketing plan.
-Complaint alleged $16 million dollars in insurance losses to federally-insured agencies.
+The complaint alleged $16 million dollars in insurance losses to federally-insured agencies.
 (Confidential settlement)

 - Aerospace fraud alleging falsification of 24/7 testing of critical aircraft, missile and rocket systems, implied certification.
 (Confidential settlement)

 Recent large whistleblower rewards resulted from healthcare fraud, tax underpayment, bank, credit, and financial institutions fraud, commodities (agriculture, metals) fraud, and securities fraud.
 The fraud is often committed by companies contracting with the government.
 Upon investigation, our attorneys assist the whistleblowers in filing the qui tam lawsuits (confidentially) on behalf of the government.
-The lawsuits are typically to recover money that has either been overpaid to the contractor by the government either through active actions (fraud) or omission (knowing that the money was erroneously overpaid but not repaid).
+The lawsuits are typical to recover money that has either been overpaid to the contractor by the government either through active actions (fraud) or omission (knowing that the money was erroneously overpaid but not repaid).